ranaamahveen/import2SQLite/README.md

 -----------------------------------------------------------------------------------------------------------------------
 1. Navigate to repository https://github.com/ranaamahveen/import2SQLite.git
 2. Download the source files from git repository
-3.
+3. Open command prompt and navigate to the folder mavensql where pom.xml is located
+4. Run the command 'mvn clean package' to clean and build the jar package
+5. The above command creates a jar file named 'importCSV-0.0.1-SNAPSHOT.jar' in target folder

 Instructions to run the program
 -----------------------------------------------------------------------------------------------------------------------

-3. Open command prompt and navigate to the downloaded file location
-4. Run the ‘import2SQLite.jar’ using the below command java -jar import2SQLite.jar
+1. Run the command 'java -jar target/importCSV-0.0.1-SNAPSHOT.jar' from the same path
-5. Enter the csv file name with path that needs to be parsed to SQLite DB and press enter
+2. A prompt to enter csv file name will be shown, enter the source csv file name(ms3Interview.csv) with path
-6. After successful run, ms3log.txt and ms3.db will be created in your working directory
+3. After a successful run, ms3log.txt, ms3.db and bad-data<time-stamp>.csv will be generated in your working directory
 7. Load ms3.db to check the inserted table using SQLite manager add on or SQLite DB manager

 Technologies and Versions used
 ----------------------------------------

 I used the following technologies:
-Java, JDBC, log4j for logging purposes, DB browser for SQLite for testing and Eclipse IDE Jdk – jdk-10
+Java, JDBC, maven build tool, log4j for logging purposes, DB browser for SQLite for testing and Eclipse IDE Jdk – jdk-10
 SQLite JDBC driver - sqlite-jdbc-3.8.6.jar
 Log4j – log4j-1.2.17.jar